InfernusScripts/Null-Fire/Documentations/CodeBox.md

-editor.AutoFill -- if false, auto indent will be disabled, typing "(", "[" or "{" will not summon another ")", "]" or "}" and also typing ")" or other ones when its already placed will actually place it editor.CodeEditorMode -- sets values of all "AutocompleteEnabled", "SyntaxHighlight" and "AutoFill" at the same time editor.TextEditorMode -- reverse of editor.CodeEditorMode
+editor.AutoFill -- if false, auto indent will be disabled, typing "(", "[" or "{" will not summon another ")", "]" or "}" and also typing ")" or other ones when its already placed will actually place it editor.CodeEditorMode -- sets values of all "AutocompleteEnabled", "SyntaxHighlight" and "AutoFill" at the same time editor.TextEditorMode -- reverse of editor.CodeEditorMode editor.ControlButtons -- if true, combinations such as Ctrl + G; Ctrl + F and Ctrl + H will work.
+This option does not apply for Ctrl + Z, Ctrl + X, Ctrl + V, Ctrl + Arrows and other
 ```